-The Carolina Ghostbusters Ecto-1 has had an interesting life and made a long journey to arrive where she is today.
+The Carolina Ghostbusters Ecto-1 has had an interesting life and made a long journey.
 Almost lost to the elements and time, the hard work and endless hours and effort of a handful of people have made the Carolina Ghostbusters’ Ecto-1 what she is today.

 Ecto started out in 1968 in Detroit, Michigan just off Clark Ave. at the Cadillac plant.
 At that time she was just a frame with a handfull of parts including rear fenders, bumper, front seat, a variety of door and interior trim pieces, and a spare tire.
 The Cadillac designation would have been 698908Q, 6 to indicate Cadillac, 98 and 90 being the series code and Fisher Body Division code for “commercial chassis” respectively, 8 for the ’68 model year, and Q as the designation for the Detroit plant.